grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 Note that we only had to implement `OrganizationalStructureAdminCommands`, and could ignore the existence of `OrganizationalStructureClientCommands`.
 This is because of the interface split we did.
 If we did not separate interfaces for admin and client access, in our `NotifyingAdminComands` class, we would have to implement the `ListAllEmployees` method (and others) and make it delegate to the original wrapped instance.
 This is not difficult, but it's unnecessary effort.
 Splitting the interface into two smaller ones spared us this trouble.

-TODO

 #### Interfaces should depend on abstractions, not implementation details

-You might think that interface is an abstraction by definition.
-I believe otherwise - while interfaces abstract away the concrete type of the class that is implementing the interface, they may still contain some other things not abstracted, exposing some implementation details.
+You might think that every interface is an abstraction by definition.
+I believe otherwise - while interfaces abstract away the concrete type of the class that implements it, they may still contain some other things not abstracted, exposing some implementation details.
 Let's look at the following interface:

 {lang="csharp"}
 ~~~